840: New Music for Two Violins and/or Two Pianos

 doors 7.00pm / music 7:30pm

-After a five-year break, 840 returns with a vibrant programme of new music for two violins and/or two pianos.
-The evening spans spectral harmonies, luminous resonance, and textile-inspired structures, interwoven with echoes of Renaissance counterpoint, performed by Amalia Young and Anne Yin Han (violins) and Jay Austin Keys and Fernando Yada (pianos).
+After a five-year break, 840 returned with a vibrant programme of new music for two violins and/or two pianos.
+The evening spanned spectral harmonies, luminous resonance, and textile-inspired structures, interwoven with echoes of Renaissance counterpoint, performed by Amalia Young and Anne Yin Han (violins) and Jay Austin Keys and Fernando Yada (pianos).

-In Textile 1, Egidija Medekšaitė maps the woven patterns of her visual textile work onto musical form.
-Ascending and descending sound structures flow like warp and weft, with pianos shimmering in constant, crystalline interplay.
+In Textile 1, Egidija Medekšaitė mapped the woven patterns of her visual textile work onto musical form.
+Ascending and descending sound structures flowed like warp and weft, with pianos shimmering in constant, crystalline interplay.

-Alongside these works, four new pieces have been written especially for the concert.
+Alongside these works, four new pieces were written especially for the concert.
 Darius Paymai, an Iranian-American composer and performer, writes with clarity of approach and economy of material.
-London-based composer and guitarist James M. Creed, whose music often unfolds from simple materials and experimental notations, with a focus on repetition, togetherness, and uncertainty, also contributes a new work.
-840’s curators Christian Drew and Alex Nikiporenko complete the line-up with their own distinctive voices.
+London-based composer and guitarist James M. Creed, whose music often unfolds from simple materials and experimental notations, with a focus on repetition, togetherness, and uncertainty, also contributed a new work.
+840’s curators Christian Drew and Alex Nikiporenko completed the line-up with their own distinctive voices.

-The programme is tied together by arrangements of La Spagna variations by Diego Ortiz – 16th century composer, viol player and pioneering music theorist.
+The programme was tied together by arrangements of La Spagna variations by Diego Ortiz – 16th century composer, viol player and pioneering music theorist.

 Click here for the event poster